Onni97/abletonlink-node-addon/README.md

 To run this project you need the **G++** compiler (4.8 or above)  and **Python** (v2.7, v3.5, v3.6, v3.7, or v3.8)

 ### Linux
-Run this command to install requisites
+Run this command to install requisites:
 ```
 sudo apt-get install g++ python
 ```

 ### Windows
-You need the windows-buil-tools that containt boot G++ and Python
+You need the windows-buil-tools that containt boot G++ and Python, to install run:
 ```
 npm install windows-buil-tools
 ```